HDK20/Face-Detector/README.md

 # Face-Detector
-A simple project for Fun.
+A simple and small project for Fun.

+#How to use ?
+Just run it 🙂